PlatinPay/platinpay-frontend/README.md

 ```bash
 bun i
 ```
-4. Build
+4. Build the app
 ```bash
 bun run build
 ```
-5. Start
+5. Start the app
 ```bash
 bun run start
 ```

+If you are running PlatinPay locally, you will have to change quite a few things as right now the `platinpay.cc` is hardcoded into the project

+1. `src/components/Cart.tsx` Line 251

+  Change the baseURL from `https://api.platinpay.cc` to `http://127.0.0.1:[PORT_HERE]`

+2. `src/app/store/[store_name]/page.tsx` Line 11 and 24

+  Replace `3001` with the new backend port you set (ONLY IF YOU CHANGED THE BACKEND PORT)

+After you've made your changes, make sure to **rebuild** the app and start it again

 The frontend will run on port `6969` by default, to change that, edit the file `package.json` and find the text `-p 6969` and change the number `6969` to your desired port then restart the app

 This project is licensed under the [GNU AGPL-3.0](LICENSE) License.
 See the `LICENSE` file for details.